shawnthompson/aaact-aatia.github.io/content/pages/en/case-studies/government-security-summit-2025.md

 otherLanguageTitle: Sommet sur la sécurité gouvernementale 2025
 tagline: 'Secure and Accessible: Bridging the Digital Divide'
 tags: cases
 description: Case studies and discussion questions exploring how digital accessibility and cybersecurity intersect in the Government of Canada.
-Scenarios highlight challenges like inaccessible multi-factor authentication and internal system updates, prompting reflection on practical solutions and the importance of considering accessibility in secure digital services.
+Scenarios highlight challenges like inaccessible multi-factor authentication and internal system updates, prompting participants to reflect on practical solutions and the importance of integrating accessibility measures along with security.
 ---

+**A Workshop Designed and Delivered by Accessibility, Accommodation and Adaptive Computer Technology (<abbr>AAACT</abbr>)**

 ## Case Studies